MohammadNaiem65/mad-chef-client/README.md

 ## Testing

+A live demo of this project can be found here: _[Live Demo](https://mad-chef.web.app/)_ or _https://mad-chef.web.app/_

-For testing, credentials for Student, Chef and Admin are given below
+For testing, credentials for Student, Chef and Admin are given below:

 1. Student Email Address: